Roba-Osylan/Ultrasonic-Bluetooth-Arduino-ProteusSimulation/README.md

 The picture below shows the **second part** of the program where the serial starts and the mode of the trigger, echo and the LED pins are defined as well as attaching the Servo objects with the defined servos pins.
 ![Screen Shot 1442-11-23 at 8 15 06 PM](https://user-images.githubusercontent.com/85955049/124363340-53b19a80-dc43-11eb-9c55-1939b028b3fc.png)

 The **third part** of the program is shown in the following two pictures.
 Firstly, the trigger pin is set to low for to microseconds then a wave is generated for 3 seconds.
 After that, the pulseIn function measures the duration of the generated wave.
 Finally, the distance is calculated to set the conditions for the "if" statement.
-Note: the duration is divided by 2 to only concider the time of "receving" the wave (not the time of transmitting).
+Note: the duration is divided by 2 to only consider the time of "receiving" the wave (not the time of transmitting).

 The condition of the if statement is satisfied as long as the person is near the robot by less than or equal 2 cm and far by more than 50 cm, where the robot will not turned on.
 Otherwise, as soon as the distance becomes between 3-53 cm, the robot is turned on which means the video screen and the servos (robot's arm) are turned on.
 ![Screen Shot 1442-11-23 at 8 19 41 PM](https://user-images.githubusercontent.com/85955049/124363288-033a3d00-dc43-11eb-99fb-f9b200c538a1.png)